CDSCO Medical Device Registration Process: 18 Top Questions Answered (2025 Update)

 Short answer: No. Submit a separate Form MD‑15 with fees and documents for each site.

-Details: No. A separate application, along with requisite fees and documents, is required for each actual manufacturing site which is outlined in medical device import CDSCO regulations and is necessary for obtaining a CDSCO import license for medical devices.
+Details: A separate application, along with requisite fees and documents, is required for each actual manufacturing site, as outlined in medical device import CDSCO regulations.

-4. Can an authorised agent use their brand name in Form MD‑14?
+4. Can an authorised agent include their brand name in Form MD‑14 for a CDSCO import license for medical device?

 Short answer: Yes, if the brand name appears on the Free Sale Certificate of an approved reference market; otherwise state “Not Applicable.”